 We ensure all of our children understand how to stay healthy, safe and happy.
 Rules are created with the children and set in place so that everyone feels that they are treated fairly and with respect.

 All of the staff here have a commitment to safeguarding and the policies and procedures we have in place.
-Staff have regular training, in house and externally to ensure their knowledge is up to date (Check out our Facebook page for images of the latest training).
+Staff have regular training, in house and externally to ensure their knowledge is up to date.

 The building is safe and secure at all times with an intercom system to gain access to the grounds.
 Parents must supply passwords for others to collect their children and visitors must be known to us and provide ID on arrival.